-While the Motion effect is very versatile, you may find yourself needing to enhance it further.
-You can increase perspective by using effects such as a drop shadow or a bevel.
-Additionally, you can add controls for movement using the Transform or Basic 3D effect, which introduce movement along the z-axis as well as add some perspective and lighting highlights.
+While the Motion effect is versatile, you may need to enhance it further.
+You can increase perspective by using effects such as Drop Shadow or Bevel.
+Additionally, you can add controls for movement using the Transform or Basic 3D effect, which allow movement along the z-axis, with perspective and lighting highlights.

-- Q How can you reset a clip to its default motion settings? - A In the Effect Control panel is a small counterclockwise-facing arrow next to each major parameter.
-Clicking this arrow will reset the parameter to its default. - Q How do you add a keyframe to a motion parameter? - A In the Effect Control panel, click the small stopwatch next to the name of the parameter.
+- Q How can you reset a clip to its default motion settings? - A Click the small counterclockwise arrow next to the effect name in the Effect Controls panel. - Q How do you add a keyframe to a motion parameter?

-- Q How can you crop a video clip? - A To crop a clip, you need to place a Crop effect on the clip and crop using the parameter controls for that effect.
-This gives you much greater flexibly when combining a cropped clip with other effects. - Q How would you apply a drop shadow to a clip? - A The drop shadow effect needs to be added to a clip from the Effects panel. - Q Which Motion parameter will move a clip in the frame? - A The Motion parameter lets you set a new position for a clip.
-If keyframes are used, the effect can be animated. - Q You want a clip to appear full-screen for a few seconds and then spin away.
-How do you make the Motion effect's Rotation feature start within a clip rather than at the beginning? - A Position the playhead where you want the rotation to begin, and click the Add/ Remove Keyframe button.
-Then move to where you want the spinning to end, and change the Rotation parameter; another keyframe will appear. - Q How can you start an object rotating gradually and have it stop rotating slowly? - A Use the Ease Out and Ease In parameters to change the keyframe interpolation to be gradual rather than sudden. - Q If you want to add a drop shadow to a clip, why do you need to use some other motion-related effect besides the Motion fixed effect? - A The Motion fixed effect is the last effect applied to a clip.
+- A In the Effect Controls panel, click the small stopwatch next to the name of the parameter. - Q How can you crop a video clip? - A Use the Crop effect. - Q How would you apply a drop shadow to a clip? - A Use the Drop Shadow effect. - Q Which Motion parameter will move a clip in the frame? - A Use the potision settings.
+The effect can be animated using keyframes. - Q You want a clip to appear full-screen for a few seconds and then spin away.
+How do you make the animation of the Rotation setting start part way through a clip rather than at the beginning? - A Position the playhead where you want the rotation to begin, and click the Add/ Remove Keyframe button.
+Move the playhead to the time you would like the spin to end, and change the Rotation parameter; another keyframe appears automatically. - Q How can you start an object rotating gradually and have it stop rotating slowly? - A Use the Ease Out and Ease In parameters to change the keyframe interpolation. - Q If you want to add a drop shadow to a clip, why do you need to use another effect? - A The Motion fixed effect is the last effect applied to a clip.
 Motion takes whatever effects you apply before it (including Drop Shadow) and spins the entire assemblage as a single unit.
 To create a realistic drop shadow on a spinning object, use Transform or Basic 3D, and then place a drop shadow below one of those effects in the Effect Controls panel.

-Module 10: Multicamera Editing
+Module 10: Multi-camera Editing

-- This module uses Lesson10 in Adobe Premiere Pro CC Classroom in a Book. - Sidebar information in the lesson (yellow boxes) can be used as appropriate.
+- This module uses Lesson 10 in Adobe Premiere Pro CC Classroom in a Book (2014 release). - Sidebar information in the lesson (yellow boxes) can be used as appropriate.

 In this lesson, students learn how to cut multiple angles of footage together that were shot simultaneously.
-This type of production is becoming increasingly popular as the costs of cameras fall and is known for saving a lot of time during the editorial stage of a project (because it's easier to avoid continuity errors and jump cuts).
-Adobe Premiere Pro CC makes it possible to cut seamlessly from one angle to another.
-The Adobe Premiere Pro multi-camera editing feature is a tremendous time-saver when you're editing footage from a shoot or event captured with multiple cameras.
+This type of production is increasingly popular as the costs of cameras fall and saves a lot of time during the editorial stage of a project.
+Even two-shot reversal interviews can be edited quickly and easily using multi-camera mode editing.